 Plans to move the Record Publishing Co. to Kent could signal a push into a more digital age for the newspaper company.

-Kent City Council members unanimously approved a tax abatement request for the company Wednesday that makes it possible to consolidate Record Publishing's employees in their Stow and Ravenna offices into the new Kent operation.
+Kent City Council members unanimously approved Wednesday that makes it possible to consolidate Record Publishing's employees in their and Ravenna offices into the new Kent operation.

 The abatement eliminates 75 percent of the company’s tax burden on their property at 1050 W. Main St. for up to 12 years.
 Record Publishing plans to invest up to $3 million in the property, according to the tax abatement application filed with Kent.

 David Dix, president of Record Publishing, told council members the plan to close the Stow office and relocate the majority of the Ravenna operations is about cutting costs and gaining efficiencies.

 But he also said the building, which brings together the company's web development and technology staff, will be designed with flexibility in mind as the news business continues to become more digitally based.

 "It’s going to be designed so we can move very quickly if we need to emphasize one part of the business more than another," Dix said.
 "Print is still our principal business, but as younger generations come along we don’t know if print will be the way they get their messages.